A Long Night in Coventry: The crash of Air Algérie flight 702P

 By the time emergency services extinguished the fire, the forward cabin and wings had burned to the ground, leaving only the tail.
 The bodies of all five crewmembers were found in the wreckage, having perished on impact.
 Miraculously, no one on the ground was hurt.

 However, in a tragic twist, investigators would note that there were two cabin crew seats in the back of the cargo deck that were equipped with seat belts and remained intact during the crash — but the two British livestock handlers weren’t seated in them.
-The bodies of the handlers were found in the forward cabin, near where witnesses said they had seen mats laid out on the floor during a stopover.
+The bodies of the handlers were found in the forward cabin, near where witnesses said they had seen cushions laid out on the floor during a stopover.
 Most likely, the handlers were sitting on the mats in the forward cabin without proper restraints and were killed instantly when the plane struck the ground.
 However, if they had been seated in the cabin crew seats for landing, with their seat belts fastened, then they very well might have survived, given the lack of disruption to the cabin in this area.

 ◊◊◊